Psychosomatic medicine: Psychosomatic disorders

 Some physical diseases are believed to have a mental component derived from stresses and strains of everyday living.
 Some researchers have suggested, for example, that lower back pain and high blood pressure may be related to stresses in everyday life.
 The psychosomatic framework additionally sees mental and emotional states as capable of significantly influencing the course of any physical illness.
 Psychiatry traditionally distinguishes between psychosomatic disorders, disorders in which mental factors play a significant role in the development, expression, or resolution of a physical illness, and somatoform disorders, disorders in which mental factors are the sole cause of a physical illness.

 It is difficult to establish for certain whether an illness has a psychosomatic component.
 A psychosomatic component is often inferred when there are some aspects of the patient's presentation that are unaccounted for by biological factors, or some cases where there is no biological explanation at all.
 For instance, Helicobacter pylori causes 80% of peptic ulcers.
 However, most people living with Helicobacter pylori do not develop ulcers, and 20% of patients with ulcers have no H. pylori infection.
-Therefore, in these cases, psychological factors could still play some role.
+Therefore, in these cases, psychological factors may still play some role.
 Similarly, in irritable bowel syndrome (IBS), there are abnormalities in the behavior of the gut.
-However, there are no actual structural changes in the gut, so stress and emotions might still play a role.
+However, there are no actual structural changes in the gut, so stress and emotions may play a role.

-The strongest perspective on psychosomatic disorders is that attempting to distinguish between purely physical and mixed psychosomatic disorders is obsolete as almost all physical illness have mental factors that determine their onset, presentation, maintenance, susceptibility to treatment, and resolution.
-According to this view, even the course of serious illnesses, such as cancer, can potentially be influenced by a person's thoughts, feelings and general state of mental health.
+The strongest perspective on psychosomatic disorders is that attempting to distinguish between purely physical and mixed psychosomatic disorders is obsolete, as almost all physical illness have mental factors that determine their onset, presentation, maintenance, susceptibility to treatment, and resolution.
+According to this view, even the course of serious illnesses, such as cancer, can potentially be influenced by a person's thoughts, feelings, and general state of mental health.

 Addressing such factors is the remit of the applied field of behavioral medicine.
-In modern society, psychosomatic aspects of illness are often attributed to stress making the remediation of stress one important factor in the development, treatment, and prevention of psychosomatic illness.
+In modern society, psychosomatic aspects of illness are often attributed to stress, making the remediation of stress one important factor in the development, treatment, and prevention of psychosomatic illness.

-Research and Clinical Relevance
+Research and clinical relevance

 Psychosomatic medicine has clarified bidirectional links between hepatitis C virus (HCV) infection and psychiatric disorders.
 Large cohort and review studies have demonstrated elevated rates of mood, anxiety, substance use, and psychotic disorders among individuals with hepatitis C. In turn, higher hepatitis C seroprevalence has been observed among individuals with serious mental illness, highlighting the importance of routine screening and integrated care models in these populations.
 These findings underscore the need for coordinated care that addresses both the physical and mental health aspects of patients with hepatitis C.

 Early contributions by Muhamad Aly Rifai and colleagues synthesized psychiatric considerations in hepatitis C care and reported treatment outcomes in psychiatric populations, paving the way for later guidance on screening and management in mental health settings.
 Their work significantly informed later clinical guidelines and highlighted the importance of considering psychiatric comorbidities when managing hepatitis C patients.